wschack31/wschack31/README.md

 - ⚡ Fun fact: ...
 --->

-Developing various tools of worrying usefulness
+Developing tools of varying usefulness

 <!---
 wschack31/wschack31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.